v0idzdev/bb-bot/README.md

 > **~connect** | **~join**

 Joins the VC you're currently in.

-When you use `play`, the bot will join automatically before playing.
+💿 When you use `play`, the bot will join automatically before playing, so this isn't needed most of the time.

 > **~play | ~p `song to search for`**